 Literary Category: contemporary fiction

-The disturbing and ambiguous idea of sin is embodied in each of them.
-El jardín de la delicias no longer hangs in the museum and has become more real than ever, inhabited by these characters in flesh and blood that whisper in our ears their particular relationship with evil.
-Until what point are they guilty?
-The moral challenge of condemning them will be bestowed to the reader, or, possibly, also their pardon.
+The disconcertingly ambiguous idea of sin is embodied in each of these protagonists.
+The Garden of Earthly Delights no longer hangs in the museum but rather has become frighteningly, sometimes comically, real –inhabited by characters of flesh and blood who whisper in our ears their particular relationship with evil.
+To what extent are they guilty?
+To the reader falls the moral challenge of condemning them or, possibly, forgiving them.

 With the power and sensibilities that characterize all of her fiction to date, Laura Restrepo here illuminates the ethical complexities of transgression through a disturbingly original narrative, sometimes deeply troubling but also touchingly human.
 Each sin carries its corresponding guilt, of course, but also its mysterious potential for release.